 Saag Aloo - Spinach & Potato

-Following from the post last week, I made an Indian dish called Saag Aloo – Spinach and potatoes.
+Following up on my post from last week, I decided to whip up an Indian classic called Saag Aloo – that’s spinach and potatoes for the uninitiated! 🌱🥔

 Ingredients: